Skip to main content

 Possession horror confronts one of humanity's most ancient terrors: the fear that something else can take control of your body — that the self you know can be erased and replaced by an alien intelligence while your flesh continues to walk and speak.
 The possessed person becomes a battleground, their body the territory over which good and evil wage war.

-Demonic possession appears in religious traditions across the globe, from the dybbuk of Jewish mysticism to the spirit possession rituals of Vodou and Candomblé.
-Cinema found its definitive possession narrative in The Exorcist (1973), a film that became a cultural phenomenon by making the supernatural feel disturbingly plausible.
-William Friedkin's clinical, almost documentary approach — the medical tests, the psychiatric consultations, the slow exhaustion of rational explanations — created a framework where demonic possession became the only answer left.
-The image of twelve-year-old Regan's transformation remains among the most disturbing in cinema because it violates the most fundamental assumption of childhood innocence.
+Demonic possession appears in religious traditions across the globe, from the dybbuk of Jewish mysticism to the spirit-possession rituals of Vodou and Candomblé.
+Cinema found its definitive possession narrative in William Friedkin's The Exorcist (1973), a film that became a cultural phenomenon by making the supernatural feel disturbingly plausible.
+Friedkin's clinical, almost documentary approach — the medical tests, the psychiatric consultations, the slow exhaustion of rational explanations — created a framework where demonic possession became the only answer left.
+The image of twelve-year-old Regan (Linda Blair) transformed remains among the most disturbing in cinema because it violates the most fundamental assumption of childhood innocence.
+Jason Miller's Father Karras gave the form its second register — the priest whose own crisis of faith is the real exorcism — and Max von Sydow's Father Merrin its archetypal exorcist.
+Ken Russell's near-contemporaneous The Devils (1971) had already pushed the form into convent-possession territory with no equivalent in commercial cinema since.

 Essential Films